 4. Mutual Fund

-A mutual fund is a pool of funds from a group of investors set up for the purpose of buying securities like stock, bonds, etc.
+A mutual fund is one of the well-known investing words.
+It's a pool of funds from a group of investors set up for the purpose of buying securities like stock, bonds, etc.

 5. Index Fund